 There is, of course, homosexual marriage.
 It went from being the punchline of jokes to being official dogma in a little more than a decade.
 In less than a generation, we went from a taboo on suggesting it to a taboo on opposing it.
 It’s a good example of how quickly these things can turn.
 There’s little reason to think that such a thing could not happen with racism.
 That’s not to say we will be bringing back Jim Crow, but maybe bringing back Blazing Saddles is not too far off.
 Perhaps race realism is the next gay marriage.

 Of course, there is the issue of elite opinion, which had a lot to do with the sudden shift on an issue like homosexual marriage.
 So-called conservatives were more than happy to go along with the Left’s latest fads so things like gay marriage faced no opposition.
 Racism is hysterically opposed by everyone in the managerial class.
 But, this was true of Trump and that opposition just made him more attractive to voters.
 Old fogies flipping out over memes on twitter, they consider racist, will only encourage young people to do more of it.

 It’s hard to know how this will go, but it is not unreasonable that we are headed into the age of post-anti-racism.
 The hysterical anti-racism of Boomers could never survive conflict with reality.
 The young, who have no experience with actual racism, are starting to respond with mockery of both racism and anti-racism.
 It’s hard to impose moral codes on people who are laughing at you and mocking your taboos.
 The great moral crusade of this age may not survive conflict with guys like John Rivers and his tweet storms.

-This post has already been read 4171 times!
+This post has already been linked to 4268 times!